 “You have to know the past to understand the present.”

-I couldn’t understand the racial deaths of last week.
+I couldn’t understand the deaths based on race of last week.
 How did they happen here?

 I’ve traveled around the world and seen some things that are still painful to recall.
 But not in my nation.

 Thinking about the Carl Sagan quote above, I remembered a photograph of women suffrages peacefully standing in front of the White House.
 Nonviolent protest, that’s what I would research.
 Years before Martin Luther King said, “Nonviolence is a powerful and just weapon.”

 Then I found out about the Night of Terror.

 It happened on November 14th, 1917.